tseli0s/nvdialog/README.md

 - **Gtk3 Backend**\
 Some older distributions do not have Adwaita / Gtk4 support yet.
 The Gtk3 backend can be used in such a situation.
 However Gtk3 is considered to be deprecated and has been replaced with the Adwaita backend.

+- **Sandbox Backend**\
+The sandbox backend is used in place of the other backends when the process is under some kind of sandbox (Flatpak, AppImage, etc).
+It is mostly identical to the Gtk3 one but differs slightly in the implementation.
+This one is chosen automatically if enabled at compile time.

 - **Cocoa Backend**\
 The Cocoa backend was recently added to NvDialog for MacOS X support.
 It is written in Objective-C for better integration with the OS, and is still in the experimental stage.
 Please report any bugs or features that need to be fixed / implemented.